-Default Investment Arrangements and alternative investment options (continued)
+Default Investment Arrangements and alternative investment options

 The main objective of the current main default investment arrangement, the Lifestyle strategy, is to provide good member outcomes at retirement.
-The Trustee designed the lifestyle considering the profile of the membership and expected outcomes at retirement, and believes that the lifestyle manages members risk and return objectives in the glidepath of the lifestyle and reflects members' likely benefit choices at retirement.
+The Trustee designed the Lifestyle by considering the profile of the membership and expected outcomes at retirement.
+The Trustee believes that the Lifestyle manages members risk and return objectives in its 'glide path' strategy and reflects members' likely benefit choices at retirement.

 The Lifestyle strategy automatically switches from higher risk, higher potential return investments to lower risk (or more appropriate) investments as members approach retirement.
-The lifestyle targets members taking their pension savings as a cash lump sum.
+The Lifestyle targets members taking their pension savings as a cash lump sum.
 However, some members may look to take their benefits in an alternative way, such as purchase of an annuity, and so the investment strategy also accommodates alternative retirement options.